Fatherhood: What Ranger Regiment Taught Me

 Teach them the importance of their brothers and sisters, blood related or not.
 I believe our children can learn a lot from this Ranger brotherhood.

 We all came from different walks of life, but we stood together, we fought together, we lived together, we ate, laughed and cried together, we buried our brothers together regardless of race, religion, politics or creed.
 We were and are brothers; Americans to the end.

 Imagine if our kids were raised in the same manner.
 There would be no racism.
 There would be no homeless; no one left behind.
 They would know from a very young age that words like honor, integrity, and selflessness do in fact mean something.
-That these are qualities that a leader lives by and in turn they will be leaders themselves if they live their life for something bigger than themselves.
+They would know these are qualities a leader lives by and will be leaders themselves if they live their life for something bigger than themselves.

 They don’t have to serve in the military to be leaders in this world.

 If you are not willing to die for something, you don’t truly know what it means to live.

 I was fortunate enough for my kids to have countless uncles who showed them these things.